Infanticide (zoology): Worker caste killing young

 Honey bees may become infected with a bacterial disease called foul brood, which attacks the developing bee larva while still living in the cell.
 Some hives however have evolved a behavioral adaptation that resists this disease: the worker bees selectively kill the infected individuals by removing them from their cells and tossing them out of the hive, preventing it from spreading.
 The genetics of this behavior are quite complex.
 Experiments by Rothenbuhler showed that the 'hygienic' behavior of the queen was lost by crossing with a non-hygienic drone.
 This means that the trait must be recessive, only being expressed when both alleles contain the gene for hygienic behavior.
 Furthermore, the behavior is dependent on two separate loci.
 A backcross produced a mixed result.
 The hives of some offspring were hygienic, while others were not.
 There was also a third type of hive where workers removed the wax cap of the infected cells, but did nothing more.
 What was not apparent was the presence of a fourth group who threw diseased larvae out of the hive, but did not have the uncapping gene.
 This was suspected by Rothenbuhler however, who manually removed the caps, and found some hives proceeded to clear out infected cells.

 Humans and infanticide

-Family structure is the most important risk factor in child abuse and infanticide.
-Children who live with both their natural (biological) parents are at low risk for abuse.
-The risk increases greatly when children live with step-parents or with a single parent.
-Children living without either parent (foster children) are 10 times more likely to be abused than children who live with both biological parents.

-Children who live with a single parent that has a live-in partner are at the highest risk: they are 20 times more likely to be victims of child abuse than children living with both biological parents.